-Overall scientific priorities will be determined by the Executive Committee (EC) in collaboration with the Science Committees (SCs) and Working Groups (WGs), and in alignment with the scientific agenda of the network (Integrated Strategies and Pre-Exposure Prophylaxis).
+Overall scientific priorities will be determined by the Executive Committee (EC) in collaboration with the Science Committees (SCs) and Working Groups (WGs), and in alignment with the scientific agenda of the network (Integrated Strategies and Pre-Exposure Prophylaxis [PrEP]).
 See Section 9.5 for considerations related to the protocol development process for collaborative studies.
 In cases where a specific priority study is identified, a concept team will be established to develop the concept plan.
-For newly identified research priorities, Network leadership will release a call for concepts to meet specified scientific needs.
-Investigators (both within and outside of the Network) can submit ideas for consideration.
-The number of concept plans developed into protocols will be based on the Network's current and future priorities and availability of resources.
+For newly identified research priorities, an SC may solicit the submission of concepts to meet predetermined scientific needs.
+Investigators (both within and outside of the Network) can submit ideas for consideration by an SC as well.
+The number of concept plans developed into protocols will be based on the Network's current and future priorities.

-A concept team will include a lead investigator(s), as well as relevant contributors to support the proposed work (e.g. statistician, behavioral scientist (Socio-Behavioral and Structural Working Group (SBSWG) will be consulted to determine need), mathematical modeler, etc.).
+A concept team should be formed, and may include a proposing investigator(s), as well as representatives from the NIH and the relevant SCs.
 Central Resources will be assigned only after the approval of the concept by the EC.